AISC 360-10 Members (14th, 2010)

 Calculate asymmetric shapes as symmetric - minimum sizes of walls/flanges will be used to calculate cross-section properties (area, moments of inertia etc.).
 Option works within the current standard.

-Note: Execute from the main menu to transform asymmetric I-beams, Channels or Rectangular tubes to symmetric for the full project.
+Note: Execute from the tree to transform asymmetric I-beams, Channels or Rectangular tubes to symmetric for the full project.

 It is possible to take into account second order effects (see explanation in AISC 360-10, Appendix 8):

 To include a Torsion check set option Include Torsion check ON.

 For torsion the check warping is neglected and if Utilization Factor for torsion exceeds 0.3, the warning code 1234 is set to UF.
 Additional assessment for torsion is required: